Spatial Vectors¶

 For example:

-(Only works on node positions.)minetest.dir_to_wallmounted
+(Only works on node positions.)core.dir_to_wallmounted

 (Involves wallmounted param2 values.)